U.S. airlines face grim winter, with or without a bailout

 That threat has resonated with some lawmakers even as the bailout request partly fell victim to broader political turmoil in a bitterly divided Washington.

-Industry experts expect a slight improvement in domestic demand over the winter holidays from current levels, but it will remain far below last year's volumes, and higher-margin business and international travel remain severely depressed.
+Industry experts expect a slight improvement in domestic demand over the winter holidays from current levels, but it will remain far below last year's volumes.
+Meanwhile, higher-margin business and international travel remain severely depressed.

 Daily passengers at U.S. airports have swung from record highs in 2019 to dramatic lows in 2020, according to Transportation Security Administration (TSA) data.